yasamangs/Flight-Price-Prediction/README.md

 3. **Random Forest Regressor**: Improved performance through ensemble learning.
 4. **Gradient Boosting Regressor**: Enhanced accuracy by focusing on errors of previous models.

-Hyperparameter tuning was performed for each model to optimize performance.
+Hyperparameter tuning was performed for Random Forest Regressor model that had the best performance among them to optimize performance.

 ## Exporting Notebook to Script